El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 People travel from all around the world to come here, strap hiking boots and embark on some of Patagonias best hikes—one being the Laguna De Los Tres hike.

-This challenging yet rewarding trek takes you through pristine forests, across babbling brooks, and finally, to the breathtaking Laguna De Los Tres.
+This challenging yet rewarding trek takes you through pristine forests, across flowing mountain streams, and finally, to the breathtaking Laguna De Los Tres – three mountain lakes that sit below the Fitzroy mountain range.

-Once you reach the summit, the panoramic views of Mt.
+Once you reach the viewpoint, the panoramic views of Mt.
 Fitzroy reflected in the crystal-clear waters below will take your breath away.

 For more information, head to the official El Chalten website below: